 Counseling For Veterans And Their Family

-Maryland’s Commitment to Veterans (MCV) links Maryland’s service members, veterans and their families to mental health and substance misuse support.
-The organization helps with a variety of needs, from behavioral health to housing, regardless of discharge status or era of service.
+Maryland’s Commitment to Veterans (MCV) links Maryland’s service members, Veterans and their families to mental health and substance misuse support.
+The organization helps with various needs, from behavioral health to housing, regardless of discharge status or era of service.

 The organization offers referral services, peer support, crisis funding, suicide prevention, training and education and weekly or bi-weekly check-ins through MCV Operation Roll Call.

 Read the transcript or listen to the “What’s the 211” podcast to learn more about the programs offered by Maryland’s Commitment to Veterans.

 Regional Resource Coordinators work with the VA Healthcare System, community providers and nonprofits that offer assistance.

 Service members, Veterans and family members can reach MCV by calling 877-770-4801.

 The 211 database also lists counseling providers throughout Maryland.
 Search by: